HomeSpan/HomeSpan/README.md

 * Set the Board to match your ESP32 board (under *Tools → Board → ESP32 Arduino*)
 * Compile and upload the HomeSpan sketch.

-If everything works as expected, your device is now ready to be configured with your home WiFi networks credentials and then paired to HomeKit!
+If everything works as expected, your device is now ready to be configured with your home WiFi credentials so you can pair your device to HomeKit!

 # Configuring and Operating a HomeSpan Device